 For a while, I had wanted to buy a new home automation hub.
 However, the one I wanted, the Samsung Smartthings Hub V3 was a bit too expensive on Amazon.
 After a while, I figured out a way to get 50% of this item by ordering it from another Amazon website and dispatching back home with a mail transfer service.

-In this post, we are going to see how I saved more than 50% on a single purchase on Amazon by forwarding my parcel from the UK.
+In this article, we see how I saved more than 50% on a single purchase on Amazon by forwarding my parcel from the UK.

 You may wonder why to use another address and not directly send to your home address.
 For the simple reason that some websites do not deliver in some countries.
 For instance, Amazon UK does not deliver in Switzerland.
 From Switzerland, if we want to order on Amazon, we need to order from Amazon France.
 We do not yet have an Amazon Switzerland.
 I guess the country is too small for that.

 But there is another reason to send to use another website.
 It is to use arbitrage to find the cheapest website and to order from another country to get the best deal.
-That is what I did and that is what we are going to see now.
+That is what I did, and that is what we will see now.

 The product I wanted

-Let’s see with my example of how I managed to save more than 50% on my purchase.
+Let’s see with my example how I managed to save more than 50% on my purchase.
 I wanted to buy the Samsung Smartthings Hub V3.
 Unfortunately, I did not find it in any Swiss shop.
 So I looked at French shops.
-On Amazon France (amazon.fr), they list the item at a price of 239 EUR.
+On Amazon France (amazon.fr), they list the item for 239 EUR.
 You can see the details of the listing:

 Sorry about the French, but Amazon France is only in French.
 As you can see, the item cost 239 EUR and there are 39 EUR of delivery fees.
 That means a total of 278 EUR or around 313 CHF.
 Seeing this, I decided I really did not want to pay that much money for such a simple product.